A Guide to LiPo Batteries

 - That's right - unlike NiMH and NiCd batteries, LiPos are not hazardous to the environment.
 They can be thrown in the garbage with no problem.

 Alternatively, if you don't feel like going through this process yourself, you can bring the battery in to us and we will dispose of it for you at no cost.
 If you're not in our area, check with your local hobby shop to see if they offer a similar service.

 These are the most common connectors today.
 Other connectors have come out in recent years, but their adoption rate is minimal.
-Some gained a bit of popularity (the XT60 connector comes to mind), but have seen their use fall off a bit as people come back to the old standards.
 Of the above connectors, the only ones you want to avoid are the Tamiya and Venom connectors.
 Other than that, go with whatever connector makes sense for what you're doing - if Bind-N-Fly Parkzone airplanes are your thing, it makes sense to use all EC3 connectors, as that is what all those airplanes come with.
 If you run Traxxas trucks, well, Traxxas connectors are an obvious fit.
 Most of the above plugs have similar specs, so go with what your vehicles come with.
 Don't make it more complicated than it has to be!

 Now let's talk about balancing plugs.
 There are many different plugs here as well, but there are only two main plugs.